The Psychological Benefits of Hugs

 Why is it hard for me to give hugs?

-When we refer to hugs, we’re talking about various seconds wrapped up with another human being.
-This activity increases temperature, slows the heart rate and breathing, and makes us feel loved and cared for.
+Hugging and being hugged isn’t a habit everyone has.
+And if you try to develop it, it could take you quite some time.
+When we talk about hugs, we’re talking about spending several seconds wrapped up with another human being.
+It increases body temperature, slows the heart rate and breathing, and makes you feel loved and cared for.

 To start, try testing this out with a simple caress or gentle contact.
 Then continue practicing with intense, prolonged hugs.

 Don’t worry if you feel rigid at first and don’t want to wrap your arms around someone, or if you don’t want your chests to touch.
 Just remind yourself how many benefits you’ll (and the other person) will get out of simply hugging.

 Being more affectionate is something you can learn, and it takes time.
 You don’t have to feel scared or strange.
 “Hug therapy” is perfect for curing just about any ailment.
 That’s more than enough reason to try it, isn’t it?